MicrosoftDocs/dynamics-365-project-operations/articles/expense/set-up-credit-card-integration.md

 Select one or more credit card transactions, and then select **Reassign transactions**.
 You can then select another employee to assign the credit card transactions to.
 After the credit card transactions have been reassigned, they can be selected for an expense report and paid through the usual process for expense report reimbursement.

+## Delete credit card transactions (available on 10.0.17 and later)

+Sometimes after the credit card transactions are imported, certain transactions may need to be deleted , either because they are duplicates or because the data might not be accurate.
+Admins can now leverage the **"Delete credit card transactions"** feature to select and delete credit card transactions that are **not attached** to any expense report.

+To Delete imported credit card transactions, go to **Periodic tasks > Delete credit card transactions.**
+Select "Filter" and provide the information needed to identify the record(s) to be include and select OK to delete.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]